s-moe/project1/README.md

 - Pizzas left to deliver:

 # Basic premise:
-- There will be an array of pizzas ordered
+- There will be an array of pizzas ordered.
-- There will be an array of pizzas to be delivered
+- There will be an array of pizzas to be delivered.
-- When the driver delivers a pizza it will randomly choose a pizza from the delivered array and see if it matches the pizza from the ordered array
+- When the driver delivers a pizza it will randomly choose a pizza from the delivered array and see if it matches the pizza from the ordered array.
 - If the pizzas match, the customer tips the driver by a random amount; if they don't match the driver gets a warning.
 3 warnings and you are fired.
-- Delivering a pizza also removes that pizza from the delivered pizzas array
+- Delivering a pizza also removes that pizza from the delivered pizzas array.
-- The fuel tank will reduce by a random amount
+- The fuel tank will reduce by a random amount.
 - The fuel tank will increase by a certain amount and it will also reduce the tip amount by $10.
 If the driver doesn't have enough money to pay for fuel s/he has to keep delivering pizzas to try to get tipped so s/he can refuel.
 - If the driver delivers all of the pizzas without getting fired or makes $100 in tips s/he wins.
 - If the driver runs out of fuel or gets 3 warnings s/he loses.